winitzki/scall/tutorial/programming_dhall.md

 ```dhall
 let g : ∀(r : Type) → (∀(t : Type) → { seed : t, step : t → F t } → r) → r = ???
 ```
-One way of consuming `g` is by applying the function `g` to some arguments.
+To use the function `g`, we need to  applying it to some arguments.
 What arguments should we choose?

 The final result of `unfixG g` must be a value of type `F (GFix F)`.